danielquinn/django-markers/README.md

         "markers",
     )

-And if you want to make use of the direct URL requests, you'll need to add this to your core `urls.py`:
+And if you want to make use of the direct URL requests, you'll need to add this to your `urls.py`:

     url(r"^some/arbitrary/path/", include("markers.urls")),

+So for example, you would have something like this in your `urls.py`:

+    url(r"^mapping/markers/", include("markers.urls")),

 ### The Templates